bekalearner/invitation/README.md

-# invitation
+# invitation_generator
-It's application for generate invitations and directly send them to invited person's whatsapp
+This is an application to create invitations and send them directly to whatsapp of invited people.